aiforged/docs/docs/custom-service-code/basemodule/verification-related-methods.md

 * To record rule-engine outcomes, custom-code validations, or HITL decisions for auditability.

-Tip:
+!!! tip

-* In field-level custom code, use the injected 'verification' variable directly with AddVerification.
+    In field-level custom code, use the injected 'verification' variable directly with AddVerification.

 ***